Returning to Development from Management

 Steps to Get Back in the Game

-- Continue to attend developer functions, user groups, etc. Even run your own.
+- Continue to attend developer events, user groups, etc. Even run your own.

 - Make sure you have a support team all around you — family, friends, co-workers, former colleagues, and others in your field.

-- Recruit the people you managed, and who respect you, to become your mentors.
+- Recruit the people you’ve managed, and those who respect you, to become your mentors.

 - Lay out a very specific plan.

-- Review the core concepts and one or two (in demand) languages — remember, you want to eliminate obstacles in getting re-started.
+- Review core concepts and one or two (in demand) languages — remember, you want to eliminate obstacles when getting re-started.

 - Focus on learning one or two key (and in-demand) technologies.
 You can always expand on these once you’re back “in”.

 - Go public with what you’re looking to do.
-This may not be comfortable for everyone, but the process will be much slower, otherwise.
+This may not be comfortable for you, but the process will be much slower, otherwise.

-- Consider going into consulting, due to gained life experience, and honed communication skills.
-If you find the right opportunities, it may even help loosen the “golden handcuffs,” as well.
+- Consider going into consulting, due to your gained life experiences, and your honed communication skills.
+If you find the right opportunities, it may even help loosen those “golden handcuffs,” as well.

-- Ideally have your re-entrant opportunity in working for someone who knows of your capabilities, and knows what you’re attempting to do.
+- Ideally have your re-entrant opportunity working for someone who knows your capabilities, and knows what you’re attempting to do.